dynamsoft-docs/dotnet-twain-docs/README.md

-# Dynamic Web TWAIN Documentation
+# Dynamic .NET TWAIN Documentation

-This project is to store DWT documentation.
+This project is to store DNT documentation.